Iran opposes all interference in Syria, says Khamenei

 The Iranian authorities have tempered their rhetoric on Syria since anti-government demonstrations began in Damascus in March last year.
 At first, they wholeheartedly supported Assad but have increasingly encouraged him to pursue social and political reforms to take account of popular grievances.

-Earlier in the day Erdogan met Iranian President Mahmoud Ahmadinejad to discuss Iran's nuclear program, which the West suspects is being used to covertly develop atomic weapons.
+Earlier in the day Erdogan met Iranian President Mahmoud Ahmadinejad to discuss Iran's nuclear programme, which the West suspects is being used to covertly develop atomic weapons.
 Iran has repeatedly denied such accusations.

-"The Turkish government and nation have always clearly supported Iran's nuclear program and will seriously follow the same policy in the future," Iranian state television quoted Erdogan as saying.
+"The Turkish government and nation have always clearly supported Iran's nuclear programme and will seriously follow the same policy in the future," Iranian state television quoted Erdogan as saying.

 Erdogan's visit to Iran touched on economic cooperation.
 Trade between the two states rocketed to $16 billion last year.